How Well Generative Adversarial Networks Learn Distributions

 The \textit{discriminator} $f_\omega(x): \mathbb{R}^d \rightarrow \mathbb{R}$ is parametrized by a feedforward neural network with activation functions include dual leaky ReLU activation

 and threshold activation $\sigma^\star_\infty(t) := \mathbbm{1}_{t\leq 0}$.
-The structure a feedforward network is that hidden units are grouped in a sequence of $L$ layers (the depth of the network), where a node is in layer $1\leq l \leq L$, if it has a predecessor in layer $l-1$ and no predecessor in any layer $l' \geq l$.
-Computation of the final output unit proceeds layer-by-layer: at any layer $l < L$, each hidden unit $u$ receives an input in the form of a linear combination $\widetilde{x}_u' w_u + b_u$, and then outputs $\sigma_a(\widetilde{x}_u' w_u + b_u)$, where the vector $\widetilde{x}_u$ collects the output of all the units with a directed edge into $u$ (i.e., from prior layers). $\omega$ denotes all the weights in such feedforward network.
+The feedforward network has the following structure: hidden units are grouped in a sequence of $L$ layers (the depth of the network), where a node is in layer $1\leq l \leq L$, if it has a predecessor in layer $l-1$ and no predecessor in any layer $l' \geq l$.
+Computation of the final output unit proceeds layer-by-layer: at any layer $l < L$, each hidden unit $u$ receives an input in the form of a linear combination $\widetilde{x}_u' w_u + b_u$, and then outputs $\sigma_a(\widetilde{x}_u' w_u + b_u)$, where the vector $\widetilde{x}_u$ collects the output of all the units with a directed edge into $u$ (that is, from prior layers). $\omega$ denotes all the weights in such feedforward network.